 The Victorian Government released its updated cultural policy, Creative State 2028, at the end of last year.
 But I won’t be surprised if you missed it.

 The launch was quickly overshadowed by the news that 24 previously-funded organisations would no longer receive support through its principal Creative Enterprise Program (CEP) – including my beloved Writers Victoria.
-Overall, CEP funding dropped from $21.2 million for 93 organisations in 2022-25 to $17.9 million for 81 organisations in 2026-29, with several of the successful organisations further destabilised through the receipt of two-year grants instead of the four they’d applied for.
+Overall, CEP funding dropped 16% from $21.2 million for 93 organisations from 2022-25 to $17.9 million for 81 organisations from 2026-29, with several successful orgs further destabilised by surprise two-year grants instead of the four they’d applied for.

 So, it’s no wonder Creative State has stayed mostly under the radar, nor – given the State’s financial circumstances – that the critique it’s received has been mostly about not putting its money where its mouth is.
 ‘The new policy presents some promising directions,’ NAVA’s Penelope Benton wrote for ArtsHub, ‘but it stops short of committing investment or clear timelines.’